souvik-wizard/JsDeveloper-Assignment/README.md

 ## Chemical Supplies Table
-This project is a web application that manages a list of chemical supplies in a table format.
+This project is a web-based application that manages a list of chemical supplies in a table format.
 It allows users to add, edit, move a row up and down, delete, and sort chemical records.
 The application supports mobile responsiveness, with scrolling functionality for the table on smaller screens (mobile).

 ### Features
-- Add, Edit, Delete Rows: Users can add new chemical supplies, edit existing data, and delete rows.
+- Add, Edit, Delete Rows: Users can add new chemical supplies, edit existing data, and delete rows (locally only as the browser doesn't have access to manipulate data directly, that is why I'm using a local storage approach).
 - Sorting: Click on table headers to sort columns in ascending or descending order (Alphabetically or Numerically).
 - The user can move a row up or down as per need.
 - Local Storage Support: Changes made to the table are saved to local storage.